snehalk5/AlgoSort/README.md

 Hello!!

 Introduction to AlgoSort-

 AlgoSort is a Java-based interactive tool that visualizes various sorting algorithms like Bubble Sort, Selection Sort, Merge Sort, and others work in real-time.
 AlgoSort givess an intuitive graphical view to observe and understand sorting processes step-by-step of different Sorting Algorithums!!

 Features-
-Interactive Animations: Watch sorting algorithms come to life with engaging visualizations.
+1.)Interactive Animations: Watch sorting algorithms come to life with engaging visualizations.

-Sorting Algorithms: Choose from a variety of algorithms including Bubble Sort, Selection Sort, Insertion Sort and Merge Sort.
+2.)Sorting Algorithms: Choose from a variety of algorithms including Bubble Sort, Selection Sort, Insertion Sort and Merge Sort.

-Real-Time Visualization: Experience sorting algorithms in action, with each step animated on the graphical display.
+3.)Real-Time Visualization: Experience sorting algorithms in action, with each step animated on the graphical display.

-Adjustable Speed: Control the speed of the animations to suit your learning pace.
+4.)Adjustable Speed: Control the speed of the animations to suit your learning pace.

-Adjustable Size: You can take multiple number for sorting.
+5.)Adjustable Size: You can take multiple number for sorting.

 Link for AlgoSort-
 https://github.com/snehalk5/AlgoSort.git